oakes/play-clj/TUTORIAL.md

       (println "left")))
 ```

 Now, what about mobile devices?
-We don't have a keyboard, so let's create an `:on-touch-down` function:
+We may not have a keyboard, so let's create an `:on-touch-down` function:

 ```clojure
   :on-touch-down